EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 TODO
 ----

+- Add image to items
 - Show message when trying to view category or item that does not exist
-- Edit, and remove items
+- Prevent CSRF using token
 - Add form validation
 - Cleanup Google sign-in